-IMH owns 100% of the nonvoting preferred stock of IFC.
-IMH does not and will not own any of the voting securities of IFC, and therefore IMH will not be considered to own more than 10% of the voting securities of IFC.
-President Clinton's 1999 federal budget proposal contains a provision which would amend the Code so as to prohibit REITs from owning stock of a corporation possessing more than 10% of the vote or value of all classes of stock of the corporation.
+IMH owns 100% of the nonvoting preferred stock of IFC, which represents approximately 99% of the economic value of all classes of stock of IFC.
+IMH does not and will not own any of the voting securities of IFC, and therefore IMH will not be considered to own more than 10% of the voting securities of IFC (which would be prohibited by the REIT asset tests currently set forth in the Code).
+President Clinton's 1999 federal budget proposal contains a provision which would amend the REIT asset tests so as to prohibit REITs from owning stock of a corporation possessing more than 10% of the vote or value of all classes of stock of the corporation.
 This proposal would be effective with respect to stock acquired on or after the date of the first Congressional committee action with respect to the proposal (the "Action Date").
-In addition, to the extent that a REIT's stock ownership is grandfathered by virtue of this effective date, such grandfathered status will terminate if the subsidiary corporation engages in a trade or business that it is not engaged in on the Action Date or acquires substantial new assets on or after such date.
-Accordingly, if this provision of the budget proposal is enacted in its present form, IMH's stock ownership in IFC would be grandfathered, but such grandfathered status would terminate if IFC engages in a trade or business that it is not engaged in on the Action Date or acquires substantial new assets on or after such date.
-In the event that such grandfathered status is terminated and IMH does not dispose of its interest in IFC, IMH would likely fail the 10% asset test and fail to qualify as a REIT.
-See "Federal Income Tax Considerations--Failure To Qualify.
+In addition, to the extent that a REIT's stock ownership is grandfathered by virtue of this effective date, such grandfathered status would terminate if the subsidiary corporation engages in a trade or business that it is not engaged in on the Action Date or acquires substantial new assets on or after such date.
+Accordingly, if this provision of the budget proposal were enacted in its present form, IMH's stock ownership in IFC would be grandfathered, but such grandfathered status would terminate if IFC engages in a trade or business that it is not engaged in on the Action Date or acquires substantial new assets (including additional mortgage loans) on or after such date, even if such activities are undertaken or assets are acquired prior to the adoption of the proposal.
+In such case, IMH's continued ownership of more than 10% of the economic value of IFC beyond IMH's next quarterly asset testing date following the Action Date (which could occur prior to the adoption of the proposal) could cause IMH to fail to qualify as a REIT.
+See "Federal Income Tax ConsiderationsCFailure to Qualify."
+It is presently uncertain whether any proposal regarding REIT subsidiaries, such as IFC, will be enacted, or if enacted, what the terms of such proposal (including its effective date) will be.
+At this time, it is expected that IFC will continue to acquire additional mortgage loans notwithstanding the proposed legislation regarding REIT subsidiaries.
+Furthermore, if the proposal passes, then in order to maintain its REIT status, IMH may be required to dispose of its ownership of IFC either through a sale of IFC or a distribution of the shares of IFC to IMH's stockholders in connection with a spin-out.
+It is anticipated that upon any distribution of the shares in connection with a spin-out, that a right of first refusal would be entered into between IMH and IFC so that IFC will be obligated to first offer mortgage assets to IMH.
+A sale of IFC, whether if required pursuant to the proposal or otherwise, would leave IMH without a concentrated origination source which would require IMH to purchase mortgage assets from other sources.
+As such, approval of the proposal may have a material adverse effect on the Company's business and result of operations.
+Lastly, any distribution of shares to IMH's stockholders would have a number of tax consequences including, without limitation, the possibility of IMH's stockholders recognizing a material amount of dividend income.